oracle/coherence-operator/examples/deployment/README.md

 ## Coherence Operator Quick Start

-Ensure you have followed all the [Quick Start Guide](https://oracle.github.io/coherence-operator/docs/3.1.1/#/about/03_quickstart) including the prerequisites and have been able to successfully install the Coherence Operator and a Coherence Cluster.
+Ensure you have followed all the [Quick Start Guide](https://oracle.github.io/coherence-operator/docs/3.1.1/#/about/03_quickstart) including the prerequisites and have been able to successfully install the Coherence Operator, and a Coherence Cluster.

 ## Software Versions